semgrep/semgrep-docs/docs/semgrep-code/glossary.md

 ## Registry (Semgrep Registry)

-A [<i class="fas fa-external-link fa-xs"></i> collection of publicly available SAST rules](https://semgrep.dev/r) that you can download from.
-It can be filtered by language, OWASP bug class, severity, and so on.
-Many of these rules are open source, and you can also view the license of the rule you are using.
+A [<i class="fas fa-external-link fa-xs"></i> collection of publicly available SAST rules](https://semgrep.dev/r) that you can download.
+Rules can be filtered by language, OWASP bug class, severity, and so on.
+Many of these rules are open source, and you can view the license of the rule you are using.
 Contributions are welcome.

 Rules are frequently organized by rulesets, enabling you to find related rules by framework and language.